 |Insurance:||The school does not accept responsibility if a device is lost, damaged or stolen.
 Please check that your own policy covers the device.|

 |Service/Support:||The school does not provide any service or support for student owned devices.|

 As we are still in the process of developing our BYOD processes we would welcome questions / comments / suggestions from parents.

 This can be done via the website or email Mrs Babette Moehricke: firstname.lastname@example.org

-The Sacred Heart College code to unlock special prices is SHCL19.
+Click HERE to access PB Technologies offers.
+The code to unlock special prices at PBTech is SHCL19.